Divorce Forms – Are They Worth the Cost?

 Be Careful What You Ask For – Tips about Divorce Forms

 The last two times that I have been in court there have been three different people presenting their files to the Judge, without a lawyer, using a form divorce decree.
 One person’s form was not enough to get the job done and the Judge sent her away because it couldn’t be finished.
 Another one was either incomplete or wrong (or both) and required the Judge to work on it for about 20 minutes, before it could be completed.
-The last one the Judge signed – after asking a few questions about certain things in the decree – with the closing words, “Be careful what you ask for…”.
-I think she is right.
+The last self-representer with a divorce decree was signed by the Judge – after asking a few questions about the divorce decree – with the closing words, “Be careful what you ask for…”.
+I think the Judge is right.
 Just because there is language in a form, doesn’t mean it is right or right for YOU.

-If you face making a decision about a ‘form divorce’, think about these 3 tips:
+If you face making a divorce decision about a ‘form divorce’, think about these 3 divorce tips:

-2) If you have received forms that your spouse created for you to sign (this applies anytime you get documents from your spouse about a divorce and not just forms) – same thing: find an attorney for yourself, have the documents reviewed by the lawyer to find out if the documents say what you think they say and if your agreement with your soon to be ex-spouse is really what is in the document.
+2) If you have received forms that your spouse created for you to sign (this applies anytime you get documents from your spouse about a divorce and not just divorce forms) – same thing: find an attorney for yourself, have the documents reviewed by the lawyer to find out if the documents say what you think they say and if your agreement with your soon to be ex-spouse is really what is in the document.
+You need a divorce lawyer for yourself.

-3) Reach an agreement with your spouse and then hire your lawyer to prepare the documents you need based on the agreement you already have and finish up the divorce that way – instead of using forms altogether.
-Lots of lawyers have different price structures like fixed fee agreements for agreed divorces, including this office.
-This option will likely save you time and money in the long run.
+3) If you reach an agreement about your divorce with your spouse, then hire your own experienced, local divorce lawyer to prepare the documents you need based on the agreement.
+Find an experienced, local divorce attorney who will work with you on your divorce agreement and creating your divorce documents.
+Find a divorce lawyer with a divorce price structures like fixed fee agreements for agreed divorces and limited representation.
+This option can save you time and money in your divorce in the right circumstances..

-These 3 tips may help you navigate the situation if you are given the option of using forms in your divorce or if you are looking for a cost-effective way to divorce.
-I am happy to discuss these options and many others with you at our office, 940-497-5454.
+These 3 divorce tips may help you navigate your divorce if you are given the option of using divorce forms or if you are looking for a cost-effective way to divorce.
+I am happy to discuss these divorce options and many others with you at our office.
+Call today for your divorce consultation: 940-497-5454.